 Can the Courts Deny Executor Fees?

-Probate courts may deny compensation for the executor if the executor has not carried out their duties in a prudent and honest manner.
+Probate courts may deny compensation to the executor if the executor has not performed their duties in a prudent and honest manner.
 The same may happen if the executor is relieved of their duties prematurely.

 Can an Executor Choose to Waive Their Fees?